 Now it’s time for our licensed electricians to install the wiring that runs the pool’s lights, pumps, heaters, time clocks, and remote controls.
 The electrician will need access to your electric panel (usually located in the garage).

 Our project manager will notify you prior to their arrival.

-Decking – this is where you spend your time when not swimming.
-You will have already chosen the color, finish and material you’ll have installed.
-Whatever deck you choose, our crews may need to set forms, levels pads, and add steel according to building codes.
+Decking – this is where you spend your Texas summers when not swimming.
+You will have already chosen the color, finish, and material you’ll have installed.
+Whatever deck you choose, our crews may need to set forms, level pads, and add steel according to building codes.
 You’re going to see form boards and stakes.
 It’s really important that you not walk through these areas while in this stage due to tripping hazards.

 You are now in the home stretch.
 Our cleanup crew will now remove any debris left from construction and grade the yard.
 We use any remaining dirt and sand left on site to smooth and level.
 This is called a “construction” grade, meaning we leave room for future sod and/or landscaping material.
 (See miscellaneous things to know- below).